Cominuscule tableau combinatorics: Introduction

 \section{Introduction}

-Our goal is to study the tableau combinatorics supporting the cominuscule Schubert calculus rule of \cite{Thomas.Yong}.
-Proctor's work~\cite{Proctor} on poset combinatorics, generalizing Sch\"{u}tzenberger's~\cite{Schutzenberger} \emph{jeu de taquin} theory, was essential to our statement and proof.
-We separately revisit this here, by a cominuscule generalization of Haiman's complementary ideas on \emph{dual equivalence} \cite{Haiman:DE}.
-Thereby, we introduce a reformulation of the rule, which avoids certain arbitrary choices demanded by the original version.
-At the same time, we obtain an alternative, independent proof of the jeu de taquin results needed in our earlier work.
-We also take this opportunity to extend Fomin's \emph{growth diagrams} for jeu de taquin to the cominuscule setting and exploit their symmetry to prove a cominuscule extension of Sch\"{u}tzenberger's \emph{evacuation involution}.
+The cominuscule Schubert calculus rule of \cite{Thomas.Yong} is based on results of R.~Proctor \cite{Proctor} on poset combinatorics, generalizing M.-P.~Sch\"{u}tzenberger's~\cite{Schutzenberger} \emph{jeu de taquin} theory.
+In this paper, we begin with a cominuscule extension of M.~Haiman's \emph{dual equivalence} \cite{Haiman:DE}.
+One consequence is an independent proof of those cases of R.~Proctor's theorem used in \cite{Thomas.Yong}.
+It also permits us to reformulate our rule in a manner that avoids certain arbitrary choices demanded by the original version.
+In addition, we extend S.~Fomin's \emph{growth diagrams} for jeu de taquin to the cominuscule setting and exploit their symmetry to give a simple formulation of this case of M.-P.~Sch\"{u}tzenberger's \emph{evacuation involution}.
+Finally, all of these results and constructions are then used to similarly extend the $S_3$-symmetric \emph{carton rule} for Littlewood-Richardson coefficients \cite{Thomas.Yong:S3}.

-These results are conceived as characteristic of our viewpoint that the tableau combinatorics making the cohomology of Grassmannians attractive should have natural cominuscule generalizations.
-This principle incorporates the standard maxim that the Young tableau combinatorics of Schur polynomials should have ``shifted analogues'' for Schur $P-$ and $Q-$ polynomials (although this is often used with representation theory of the symmetric group, rather than geometry of flag manifolds, in mind).
+This work contributes to the theory earlier developed in work of D.~Peterson, R.~Proctor and J.~Stembridge, who show that many nice facts for maximal parabolic quotients of the symmetric group hold for $d$-complete posets, see, e.g., \cite{Stembridge, Proctor}.

+This paper is entirely combinatorial.
+Specifically, we do not discuss the geometry that connects this combinatorics to Schubert calculus.
+For more on that topic, we refer the reader to \cite{Thomas.Yong} as well as its generalization due to P.~E.~Chaput-N.~Perrin \cite{Chaput.Perrin}.
+For additional context, we also mention that in \cite{Thomas.Yong:K} we extended some of the combinatorics of this text to the context of $K$-theory.
+Further research in this direction may be found in, e.g., a paper of A.~Buch--V.~Ravikumar \cite{Buch.Ravikumar}, a joint paper of the authors with E.~Clifford \cite{Clifford.Thomas.Yong}, as well as work of O.~Pechenik \cite{Pechenik} and of A.~Buch--M.~Samuels \cite{Buch.Samuels}.